 - Daily exercises, or physical therapy, to strengthen muscles and improve mobility as well as flexibility.
 Treatment involves strengthening the hip extensors on the back of thighs and stretching the hip flexors on the front of the thighs.
 These muscles help in the movement of the pelvis.

 - Weight loss in case of obesity.
 This will help improve the posture and thus help reduce the lordosis.

-- Nutritional supplements such as vitamin-D if there is its deficiency in the body
+- Nutritional supplements such as vitamin-D if there is deficiency in the body

-Lordosis can be prevented and treated by using Spinal Decompression Device called “Backrack.”
+Lordosis can be prevented and treated by using a Spinal Decompression Device called “Backrack.”
 It has a unique concept and application in back care.
 Backrack™ mirrors the natural curvature of the spine which helps you treat posture problems safely at home through simple exercises.
-Click here to learn more about Backrack™ technology.
+To discover additional information, check out the link below.